ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Altibase SSL TLS User's Guide.md

 ##### JDBC

-It is recommended to use Java 1.8.0_351 or later to conveniently implement the client Java application through the SSL.
-Java 1.8.0_351 or later is recommended for the following reasons:
+To conveniently implement the client Java application through SSL, it is recommended to use Java 1.8.0_351 or later.
+This version is preferred for the following reasons:

-- TLS 1.3 cipher algorithms can be used without a specific setting in Java 1.8.0_351 or later.
+- In Java 1.8.0_351 or later, TLS 1.3 cipher algorithms can be used without any specific setting.

 - Since  Java 1.8.0_261 it supports TLS 1.3.
 However, the following setting is required to use TLS 1.3.